share/sharedb/README.md

 `snapshot` structure depends on the document type.
 Call this after you've either fetched or subscribed to the document.
 * `options.source` Argument passed to the `'op'` event locally.
 This is not sent to the server or other clients.
 Defaults to `true`.
+* `options.skipNoop` Should processing be skipped entirely, if the generated operation is a no-op.
+Defaults to `false`.
 * `options.undoable` Should it be possible to undo this operation, default=false.
 * `options.fixUpUndoStack` Determines how a non-undoable operation affects the undo stack.
 If `false` (default), the operation transforms the undo stack, otherwise it is inverted and composed into the last operation on the undo stack.
 * `options.fixUpRedoStack` Determines how a non-undoable operation affects the redo stack.
 If `false` (default), the operation transforms the redo stack, otherwise it is inverted and composed into the last operation on the redo stack.